Margyysik/rsschool-cv/cv.md

 I always wanted to keep moving and learn something new all the time.
 I am currently studying programming languages.
 I am studying to become an economist Manager.
 Marketing, advertising, and management are interesting.
 The most important thing for me is to do what I like, not forgetting about my Hobbies.

 Education

 Belarusian National Technical University

 Faculty of Marketing Management and Entrepreneurship

 Specialty: business administration

 Qualification: Manager-economist

 2017-present

 Skills:
-Python
-HTML5, CSS3, JS
+Python, HTML5, CSS3, JS
-Adobe Illustrator
-Adobe Photoshop
-Adobe Premier Pro
-Adobe After Effects
+Adobe Illustrator, Adobe Photoshop, Adobe Premier Pro, Adobe After Effects English, German
-English, German

 Hobbies:
 Movies, music, basketball, reeding, dancing.